 Unlike many other divisive characters in the story of the London skyline, Battersea Power Station is pretty much universally adored.
 Once a coal-fired power station on the banks of the Thames, Battersea provided electricity to most of the city until it was decommissioned in 1980.
 For four decades the building remained empty, falling into near-ruin, but now this rejuvenated relic of London’s industrial past has undergone a transformation into a technological metropolis – a city within a city.

 The top six storeys now house Apple’s London headquarters and the original, sprawling Turbine Hall has been restored to its art deco grandeur, where a myriad collection of up-market shops line the galleries.
-One of the chimneys is now home to Lift 109, a lift that emerges at the top of the North-East chimney to provide a 360º panorama of the city.
-Of course, chic bars and restaurants are in abundance, and the whole thing opens on 14th October.
+And best of all?
+One of the chimneys is now home to Lift 109, a lift that emerges at the top of the North-East chimney to provide a 360º panorama of the city…

 Love a great view?
 You’ll want to check out our collection of the best rooftop bars in London…